DiarmuidHenry/Project-01/readme.md

 #### Structure

 - 3 pages: *Home*, *Treatments* and *Bookings*.
-Users can easily and clearly navigate between these from a navbar (or dropdown menu on mobile devices).
+Users can easily and clearly navigate between these from a navbar (or drop-down menu on mobile devices).

 #### Skeleton